×

 Sponsor licences encompass two primary categories, catering to distinct business needs:

-• Workers: For skilled or long-term employment.
+• Workers: For skilled or long-term employment, leading to worker’s settlement in the UK.

 • Temporary Workers: For specific short-term employment needs.